OlgaJ1989/text_adventure/README.md

 10. Testing game_conclusion()
    * Unlike others, this is not a 'choice' function - it simply prints two different endings to the story.
       - If a player had the chance to pick up the flare gun at any point in the game, the game automatically displays a Win scenario where the flare gun is used to signal the plane leading to a rescue.
-      - If no flare gun is present, the game automatically displays a Game Over scenario where the plane doesn't spot them and they commit suicide in desperation.
+      - If no flare gun is present, the game automatically displays a Game Over scenario where the plane doesn't spot them, and they commit suicide in desperation.
    * Conclusion: This function and all its elements work as expected and no bugs appear.

 ## Deployment